About the Project

-The name The Human Writers is a play on human rights: a reminder that older people’s voices matter.
-Their stories deserve to be heard, shared, and preserved.
+Welcome to The Human Writers: a home for real-life stories, told by the people who lived them.
+The name itself is a little bit of wordplay on human rights — a reminder that older people’s voices matter, and that their stories deserve to be heard, shared, and preserved.
 It’s also a quiet nod to the value of real, human-made storytelling in an increasingly automated world.
-Here, the stories are alive — and written by the people who lived them.
+Here, the stories are alive, written by the people who lived them, and told with honesty, heart, and the messy brilliance of lived experience.

-The Human Writers began as an Australia-based webzine but is now seeking previously unpublished non-fiction contributions from writers aged 50+ from all around the world.
+The Human Writers is seeking previously unpublished non-fiction contributions from writers aged 50+ from all around the world.
 Your work does not have to be perfect.
 It can be a few words, one line, a poem, a story, or a memory.
 Videos, handwritten entries, and voice recordings will also be considered for publication.

 If you’d like to be featured reading your piece in our “Meet the Author” audio feature, please send a voice recording to editor@thehumanwriters.com — in the recording, say your name, where you are located, and read your work, or an excerpt from it.
 Please add a few words about what inspires you to write and/or what inspired you to contribute to The Human Writers.